woossi0/suite/docs/usermanual/source/cartography/ysld/reference/scalezoom.rst

   name: EPSG:3857

-This defines zoom levels as the following (below rounded to the nearest whole number):
+This defines zoom levels as the following (rounded to the nearest whole number below):

 .. list-table::
    :header-rows: 1